-- How to Clean a Yoga Mat?
+Best Way to Clean and Disinfect a Yoga Mat

 Yoga has become popular over the last ten years, with enthusiastic and passionate yogis worldwide.
 Yoga is excellent for both your physical and mental health.
 The overall value of the yoga industry seems to be growing with no signs of slowing down.
 One of the essentials of practicing yoga is a yoga mat.
 Yoga mats come in a wide variety of colors, patterns, and styles.
 However, it is essential to keep these mats clean and germ-free as there is nothing worse than rolling out a mat right before your yoga session to notice that it stinks of sweat and looks dirty.
 Below are listed some ways to keep your yoga mats spick and span.